htadicha/ComfyZone/README.md

 ## Wireframes & Visual References

-Fresh PNG wireframes for every template-backed page live in `media/wireframes/`.
-Use them as layout guides when implementing or QA-ing templates.
+PNG wireframes for every template-backed page live in `media/wireframes/`.
+Used as layout guides when implementing or QA-ing templates.

 ### Storefront